Click Tabs to View Guidance by Letter

 Afro-American: Archaic term to describe a Black person.
 Popular in the 1960s and 70s, the name was overtaken by Black and later African American in the 80s and 90s.
 Do not use it.
 (See African, African American, Black.)

-AIDS: Acronym for acquired immune deficiency syndrome.
-It is a disease that weakens the body’s immune system and is spread primarily through sexual contact, contaminated needles, infected blood or blood products and from pregnant women to offspring.
+AIDS: Acronym for acquired immunodeficiency syndrome.
+It is a disease that weakens the body’s immune system and is spread primarily through sexual contact, contaminated needles, infected blood or blood products, and from pregnant women to offspring.
 It is the most advanced stage of HIV, the human immunodeficiency virus.
-AIDS was first reported in America in 1981, and according to the U.S. Centers for Disease Control and Prevention (CDC), affects seven times more Black people and three times more Hispanic people than white.
-It is a leading killer in the Black community.
-AIDS is acceptable in all references but should be briefly defined as an immune deficiency disease in news copy.
+Do not use AIDS and HIV interchangeably.

 baby/baby’s mama, baby/baby’s daddy: Slang to imply parenthood out of wedlock.
 Avoid usage.